jomsai/jekyll-now/_posts/2018-8-7-Hello-World.md

 Repeat the command to see what the reult is and write to a file so we can compare the baseline values with the current condition of the drive.

-$ sudo hdparm -I /dev/sdb && sudo hdparm -I /dev/sdb > myssd-2.txt
+$ sudo hdparm -I /dev/sdb && sudo hdparm -I /dev/sdb > myssd-3.txt

 Finally time to reboot and see if the drive will be seen by the system so we can write a partition table to the drive and partition it again.

 Nothing worked.
 I considered trashing the drive.
 I will try though to summarize what finally worked but I am unsure what really was the most important step.
 The drive was unusable for about 2 weeks and I tried various laptops with 3 different operating systems.
 Interestingly only the MacOS could see the drive but I could not partiton it.
 On linux the output of $ fdisk -l would just hang after my other usable drives.
-I then considered other tools and chose cfdisk.
+I then considered other tools and chose cfdisk and it showed the drive when fdisk would not.
 I wrote a partition table to it successfully then a FAT32 partition.
 Reboot.
 I tried this 2-3 times.
 At some point I ran hdparm again and checked parameters.

-$ sudo hdparm -I /dev/sdb && sudo hdparm -I /dev/sdb > myssd-3.txt
+$ sudo hdparm -I /dev/sdb && sudo hdparm -I /dev/sdb > myssd-4.txt

 Then I performed the password set and secure erase as aboveagain.